-Previously we discussed movement, and referred repeatedly to how fast one can move in a turn.
+Previously we discussed movement, and repeatedly referred to how fast one can move in a turn.
 But just what is a turn, you ask?
 In the Universal Heroes system, a turn is six seconds - usually enough for every character to attempt at least one action each.
-In non-combat play, this need not be too precise; a character simply states what he or she wants to do, and with the Judge's blessing, makes any applicable rolls.
+In non-combat play, this need not be too precise; a player simply states what he or she wants to do, and with the Judge's blessing, makes any applicable rolls.

 - Declare Actions

 - Determine Initiative

 - Resolve Actions in Order